 While symptoms of dementia can vary greatly, common signs and symptoms include:

-- Cognitive Changes: These might include memory loss, which is usually noticed by a spouse or someone else before the individual realizes it themselves, difficulty communicating or finding words, difficulty with complex tasks or solving problems, difficulty with planning and organizing, difficulty with coordination and motor functions, and getting confused or lost in familiar places.
+- Cognitive Changes: These might include memory loss, which is usually noticed by a spouse or someone else before the individual realizes it themselves, difficulty communicating or finding words, and getting confused or lost in familiar places.

 - Psychological Changes: These might include personality changes, depression, anxiety, inappropriate behavior, paranoia, hallucinations, or agitation.